How to watch, stream the 2021 Oscar best picture nominees

 Carey Mulligan stars a woman who lives a secret double life and is out to get revenge for a crime committed.

-Like McDormand, she's nominated for best actress and the films director, Emerald Fennell, is also nominated -- marking the first time two women are nominated in the directing category.
+She was nominated for best actress and the films director, Emerald Fennell, is also nominated -- marking the first time two women are nominated in the directing category.
+Fennell won best original screenplay.

 "Promising Young Woman" is available to rent on Amazon Prime, Apple TV, Google Play, Vudu and YouTube.